 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, "Revenue from Contracts with Customers," along with subsequent amendments, updates and an extension of the effective date (collectively the "New Revenue Standard"), which outlines a single comprehensive model for recognizing revenue and supersedes most existing revenue recognition guidance, including guidance specific to the healthcare industry.
-This five-step process will require significant management judgment in addition to changing the way many companies recognize revenue in their financial statements.
+This five-step process requires significant management judgment in addition to changing the way many companies recognize revenue in their financial statements.
 The Company adopted this ASU on January 1, 2018 using the modified retrospective approach.
-The adoption of this standard did not have a significant impact on our recognition of net revenues for any period.
+The adoption of this standard did not have a significant impact on the recognition of net revenues for any period.
 Adoption of the standard resulted in the Company revising its related disclosures.

 In February 2016, the FASB issued ASU 2016-02, "Leases," which will require, among other items, lessees to recognize most leases as assets and liabilities on the balance sheet.
 Qualitative and quantitative disclosures will be enhanced to better understand the amount, timing and uncertainty of cash flows arising from leases.
 This guidance is effective for financial statements issued for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years, with early adoption permitted.
+The guidance is required to be applied using a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative periods presented in the financial statements.
+The Company is currently evaluating the effects the adoption of ASU 2016-02 will have on its consolidated financial statements, results of operations and cash flows.
 The Company believes the primary effect of adopting the new standard will be to record right-of-use assets and obligations for current operating leases.